-Shelford employs three Psychologists who provide counselling to students from Prep to Year 12.
-The Psychologists liaise with the School Executive and work closely with each student's classroom teacher in the Junior School and Year Level Coordinator in the Senior School.
+Shelford employs a Psychologist and Counsellor who provide counselling to students from Prep to Year 12.
+The Counselling team liaises with the School Executive and works closely with each student's classroom teacher in the Junior School and Year Level Coordinator in the Senior School.

-Acknowledging that one in seven people aged 4 to 17 experience a mental health condition in any given year and that over half of lifelong mental health problems begin before the age of 14, Shelford’s psychologists Mel McInneny (above left), Jacqui Green (above right) and Judy McKay are aware of the critical importance their work.
+Acknowledging that one in seven people aged 4 to 17 experience a mental health condition in any given year and that over half of lifelong mental health problems begin before the age of 14, Shelford’s Psychologist, Judy McKay and Counsellor, Charlotte Edmonds (pictured above) are aware of the critical importance of their work.

-‘We hope to assist the students in navigating these changes to promote positive mental health outcomes,’ adds Judy.
+‘We hope to assist the students in navigating these changes to promote positive mental health outcomes,’ asserts Judy.

-Jacqui, Mel and Judy support all students across the Junior and Senior Schools.
-They work collaboratively to ensure every Shelford student receives the psychological support they need.
-At all times, one psychologist is onsite.
+Judy and Charlotte work collaboratively to ensure every Shelford student receives the psychological support they need.
+At all times, one of them is onsite.

-Mel, Jacqui and Judy agree 'it is okay to not be okay', and want Shelford students and their parents to know they are never alone.
+Judy and Charlotte hope the students feel comfortable seeking support and would like students and parents alike to know that they are here to support them.
 The mental wellbeing of students is a priority for our school.

 Anna’s work at Shelford is as diverse as our student population.
 Alongside providing ice-packs and band-aids to soothe playground bumps and scrapes, managing the health of our students with anaphylaxis and asthma and attending to the odd sprained ankle on the Sports Field, Anna also works closely with our school psychologists to provide comprehensive mental health support.